ricardo-eth/hangman-game/README.md

 # hangman-game

-play the program with the `zsh node main.js` command
+Play the program on your terminal with the `node main.js`